Excellent battery life. Great microphones and noise-canceling. IP57 dust resistance and waterproofing. Currently 25% off on Amazon.

 Cons: These are not the smallest earbuds, so you’ll look like you’re wearing mini-Bluetooth headsets from the 2000s. aptX support would still be nice for Android users despite DSEE HX support.

 Pros: A rare pair of wireless earbuds with pristine audio geared towards Android owners, thanks to aptX support ( . . . finally).
 Dedicated volume controls are a nice (and uncommon) luxury to have.
-These were designed with working out in mind (hence the earfins), so like the Elite Active 75t, they’ve transcended their original purpose.
+Active noise cancellation is a welcome addition, and works well.
 Supports Google Assistant and Siri.

 Cons: No AAC support could cause issues for iPhone owners, such as audio-video lag.
 The boxy earbud design might not be everybody’s preferred look.